How to use heart rate to quantify your fitness training intensity

 Having outlined various methods for calculating HRmax, I would recommend the following, which combines the Miller formula with the research from Londeree and Moeschberger:

 One question that you may be justified in asking is "who cares?"
-Will all these complicated percentages and formulae actually make a difference, when the old ACSM recommendations are so straightforward?
+Will all these complicated percentages and formulae make a difference, when the old ACSM recommendations are so straightforward?
 The point is that, if you want to use heart rate monitors, it serves little purpose unless you know ACCURATELY what training intensity the measurement represents.
-For example, a 45-year-old jogging to get fit should maintain 60% V02 max for a 20 to 30 minutes continuous run.
+For example, 45-year-old jogging to get fit should maintain 60% V02 max for a 20 to 30 minutes continuous run.
 Using the old ACSM, recommendations, he would be aiming for 70% HRmax.
 HRmax would be estimated at 175 bpm using the 220 - age formula.
 This gives a target training HR of 123 bpm.
-However, the jogger's HRmax is more likely to be 179 bpm, and following Swain et al, target training HR should be 75% HRmax.
+However, the jogger's HRmax is more likely to be 179 bpm, and following Swain et al. target training HR should be 75% HRmax.

 These two changes give a revised training HR of 134 bpm, a massive 11 bpm difference in target HR.
 If our 45-year-old had followed the old recommendations, his or her training would have been below optimal intensity, at 50% V02 max, and he or she would not have got the most from the invested training time.
 These inaccuracies can also disadvantage the elite athlete.
 For example, a 25-year-old elite cyclist using the 220 - age formula may think his HRmax is 195 bpm.
 However, it is more likely to be only 188 bpm.
-This could mean he is overestimating target training HR for certain sessions, which can be undesirable if mileage rather than intensity is the aim of the session.
+This could mean he is overestimating target training HR for specific sessions, which can be undesirable if mileage rather than intensity is the aim of the session.

 The take-home message of this article is a word of warning if you use traditional calculations to quantify training intensifies.
-If 60% V02 max is the minimum intensity for aerobic fitness improvements, then 75% and not 70% HRmax is the minimum training target HR.
-However, using a range of 75-88% HRmaxfor training targets is probably best.
+If 60% of V02 max is the minimum intensity for aerobic fitness improvements, then 75% and not 70% HRmax is the minimum training target HR.
+However, using a range of 75-88% HRmax for training targets is probably best.
 To calculate HRmax, the simple 220 - age formula is not always accurate.
 The alternative formulas provided will give you more accurate estimates.
-For beginners and individuals training for a healthy fitness or for a recreational sport, I recommend that you calculate your HRmax for your chosen training activity and then the 75% HRmax training target.
-During your workouts, use a HR monitor or take your pulse and make sure that you put in enough effort to get your HR to the required level for a fitness benefit.
+For beginners and individuals training for a healthy fitness or a recreational sport, I recommend that you calculate your HRmax for your chosen training activity and then the 75% HRmax training target.
+During your workouts, use an HR monitor or take your pulse and make sure that you put in enough effort to get your HR to the required level for a fitness benefit.

 This article first appeared in: